 - Inspect and maintain erosion and sediment controls on a regular basis and ensure that it can accommodate the upslope catchment. - Leave as much vegetation as possible. - Install permanent fences to define 'no go' areas in those areas that are not to be disturbed. - Install sediment catchment controls down slope of the site to catch sediment (if applicable).
-This must be done as soon as possible by the Applicant (Bass Diii Berries (Pty) Ltd) and should be permanent. - Limit vehicle movement to the site and control access points.
-Clearly mark such access points and inform all suppliers.
+This must be done as soon as possible by the Applicant and should be permanent. - Driving off road, or over the edge of the road to avoid puddles, or obstacles, should be avoided.
+Obstacles should be removed to avoid vehicles from having to drive off the road surface.